Leapmotor B05: Overview

-Design
+Design and features

-Spyshots of the Lafa 5 that surfaced online in late August 2025 show that the Lafa 5 will use a full-width rear tail light, a rear spoiler, and large wheels.
-The wheel size is unknown but is likely to be between 19 and 21 inches.
+Spyshots that surfaced online in late August 2025 previewed the Lafa 5's full-width rear tail light and rear spoiler ahead of its unveiling.
 Leapmotor's design language used on other models is present at both the front and rear.

-At the model's launch at the Munich Motor Show it was confirmed to use 19-inch wheels and frameless doors.
-Swooping lines and flush door handles are also present.
+At its launch at the Munich Motor Show, the Lafa 5 was confirmed to use 19-inch wheels, frameless doors, swooping lines, and flush door handles.